 In this digital era, few people buy films in physical form.
 Yet over the last year or so, I have been steadily building a Breg House Film collection, entirely in DVD format.

 Well, though Breg House is not entirely ‘off-grid’ (it is spring fed and has its own septic tank, but runs off mains electricity) I have so far refrained from installing a Wi-Fi connection.
 It would be possible to do so – the neighbours have internet – but I prefer to keep it unconnected, meaning disconnecting from the real world is easier.

 Therefore, on those rainy autumn evenings, or those icy winter nights, when I’m sat in the wooden lounge, tending my Piazzetta wood stove, I wanted to have a library of films that I love, ready on hand.

 You might ask why I don’t simply use a streaming service like Netflix or Amazon Prime to download movies and watch them on my laptop.
 Well, unfortunately, unlike the music industry, where there is now a single source providing almost any track I want, there is yet to be the equivalent of Spotify for film.

 On the contrary, things are getting worse; the film streaming landscape is becoming ever more fragmented with the arrival of various competing services, each with their own set of content.

 So you now have to subscribe to several services depending on which network currently owns the rights to the film or TV show you happen to want to watch.
-It seems that for the foreseeable future at least, we are entering a heavily fractured streaming period, and there will be no (legal) single source for film.
+It seems that for the foreseeable future at least, we will experience a heavily fractured streaming landscape, with no (legal) single source of film.

 And the fact is, many films – especially older, classic movies – are not available on Netflix, or Amazon Prime Video as part of their subscription offering.